QA Course

 Interactive QA-textbook to prepare for lectures and interviews

-Mentors with 10 to 25 years of IT-experience
+Mentors with 10 years of experience only

 < 20 students per group